CephalofairGames/merc-packs-faq/index.md

 **If I abandon a character or PQ in the middle of a PQ that unlocks scenarios, what happens to the scenarios?** They all become Incomplete and are re-locked.
 Any opened chests remain looted.

 **Personal Quest 17, Living on the Edge** The conclusion section (47.4) mistakenly has the Two Minis icon instead of the Lightning Bolts icon.
-The Lightning Bolts icon is correct.
+The Lightning Bolts icon on the PQ card is correct.

 **Personal Quest 19, Martial Study** The conclusion section (67.2) mistakenly has the Lightning Bolts icon instead of the Angry Face icon.
+The Angry Face icon on the PQ card is correct.

-The Angry Face icon is correct.
+**Personal Quest 22, Trophy Hunt** The conclusion section (21.1) mistakenly has the Angry Face icon instead of the Two Minis icon.
+The Two Minis icon on the PQ card is correct.

 ![divider-narrow](/assets/images/divider2.png)